-While the latest smartphones can manage some pretty impressive portrait photos, the artificial background blur generated by your phone's 'portrait mode' doesn't compare to the background separation and bokeh you get with a dedicated DSLR or mirrorless camera and a proper lens.
+While the latest smartphones can manage some pretty impressive portrait photos, the artificial background blur generated by your phone's 'portrait mode' doesn't compare to the background separation you can achieve with a dedicated DSLR or mirrorless camera and a proper lens.
 If you're looking to start shooting high-quality portraits, thankfully, there's no shortage of excellent cameras to suit every budget and experience level.
 If you're just getting started, you should know that lighting, lenses, and composition will matter just as much, if not more than, the camera body you use.
-It means that the best camera for portrait photography will be whichever camera is most easily available to you, so you can get out and start practicing sooner.
+That means that the best camera for portrait photography will be the one that's most easily available to you, so you can get out and start practicing sooner.

 Having said all that, we've bought and tested over 75 cameras, and below we've narrowed down the best cameras for portraits, so you don't have to.
 If you're looking for more well-rounded options for different kinds of photography, check out our best cameras for photography article instead.
-And if you have a preference between DSLR and mirrorless, you can see the best DSLR cameras and the best mirrorless cameras, respectively.
-Or, if you're getting your first camera, you might also want to check out our best cameras for beginners.
+If you have a preference between DSLR and mirrorless, you can see the best DSLR cameras and the best mirrorless cameras, respectively.
+If this is your first camera, you might also want to check out our best cameras for beginners.

-Though it might be overkill for some, the Sony α7 IV is one of the best all-around enthusiast cameras on the market.
+Though it might be overkill for some, the Sony α7 IV is one of the best enthusiast cameras on the market.
 With a 33-megapixel full-frame sensor, it's a great choice for high-quality portrait work, whether you're making prints or sharing your work online.
-The camera's also very well-built, has tons of customization options, and comes with dual SD card slots if you prefer to use backup memory, on top of a fantastic autofocus system with eye AF for precise focusing.
+The camera's also very well-built, has a ton of customization options, and comes with dual SD card slots if you prefer to have a running backup, not to mention a fantastic autofocus system with sophisticated eye AF for precise focusing.

-There are a plethora of third-party lens options, along with plenty of excellent native lenses from Sony, giving you a ton of options to choose from for portrait work.
+There are a plethora of third-party lens options available, along with plenty of excellent native lenses from Sony, giving you many options to choose from for portrait work.
 The Sony FE 85mm f/1.8 offers a lot of value if you're looking at native lenses, but don't overlook third-party options from manufacturers like Tamron or Sigma.
-All in all, it's a fantastic hybrid camera, but if you're more strictly shooting portraits, the Sony α7 III still offers excellent photography performance at a lower price point.
-However, it has a lower-resolution sensor and uses an older version of Sony's AF system.
+Overall, it's a fantastic hybrid camera, but if you're more strictly shooting portraits, the Sony α7 III still offers excellent photography performance at a lower price point, though it has a lower-resolution sensor and uses an older version of Sony's AF system.

 The best portrait lenses for Canon's RF-mount can be pricy, like the Canon RF 85mm f/1.2 L USM, but you can also find more affordable options, like the Canon RF 85mm F2 Macro IS STM Lens.
-Even better for those upgrading from a Canon DSLR: Canon's EF-EOS R adapter can adapt EF lenses nearly flawlessly, meaning you can easily use all your favorite Canon DSLR lenses with the EOS R. However, one thing you do lose out on versus the Sony above is in-body image stabilization, which can come in handy when shooting portraits handheld in trickier lighting conditions.
+Even better for those upgrading from a Canon DSLR: Canon's EF-EOS R adapter can adapt EF lenses nearly flawlessly, meaning you can easily use all your favorite Canon EF glass with the EOS R. One thing you do lose out on versus the Sony above is in-body image stabilization, which can come in handy when shooting portraits handheld in trickier lighting conditions.
 The autofocus is also a little more reliable on the Sony camera.
-Still, the EOS R is an excellent-value option for portraits.
+Still, the EOS R is an excellent choice for portraits at this price point.

 Speaking of Canon DSLRs, the Canon EOS 90D is our top mid-range pick for portrait photography.
 Unlike the picks above, it uses an APS-C sensor but has a high resolution to capture fine detail.
-It's also a DSLR, so while you don't get to preview your images in real-time, you get an unfiltered view of your subject and a battery life that blows mirrorless competitors out of the water.
-Add in a very solid autofocus system with eye detection in live view mode, and you've got a camera that's well-equipped for all kinds of portrait photos.
+Because it's a DSLR, you don't get to preview your images in real-time, but you get an unfiltered view of your subject and a battery life that blows mirrorless competitors out of the water.
+Add in a very solid autofocus system with eye detection in live view mode, and you've got a camera that's well-equipped for all kinds of portraits.

 Our recommendations above are what we think are currently the best cameras for portrait photography for most people to buy, according to their budget.
 We factor in the price, feedback from our visitors, and availability (no cameras that are difficult to find or almost out of stock in the U.S.).